zapier/awsjavasdk/cran-comments.md

 ## Usability Change

 Following the pattern of package:AWR, awsjavasdk now takes installation of the package as implicit permission to download and install the AWS Java SDK required for the package to operate.
-As with AWR this approach is taken because the AWS Java SDK is too large and changes too frequently to include on CRAN.
+As with AWR, this approach is taken because the AWS Java SDK is too large and changes too frequently to include on CRAN.

 ## Test environments
 * local OS X install